estopinj/dam/contents/criteria/assumptions/markovcondition.md

 Whether the method assumes that each variable is independent of its non‐descendants given its parents in a causal graph (d‐separation).

 ## Explanation
 Fundamental for graphical causal inference: it ensures that the graph’s conditional independencies mirror the data causal structure.
 Methods based on DAGs rely on it; others may not.
-It is a key assumption for some causal discovery algorithms (e.g. constraint-based) but can seem irrelevant for many other methods parts of the framework (`Inapplicable` can apply).
+It is a key assumption for some causal discovery algorithms (e.g. constraint-based) but can seem irrelevant for many other methods parts of the navigator (`Inapplicable` can apply).

 ## Tools/rationale for helping assessment
 1. Use domain expertise to enumerate all direct parent variables of each node in your causal graph.